Authors & Writers

 "Remember, never stop chasing your dreams and never give up." - Cedric Hurtt, author

-Elizabeth Daniels Squire: Author of mystery novels.
-You can buy books and more of Elisabeth Daniels Squire at Amazon.com
+- Elizabeth Daniels Squire: Author of mystery novels.
+Books and more of Elisabeth Daniels Squire.

 - F. Scott Fitzgerald

 - John Irving: Novelist and screenwriter: Biography, Books and more of John Irving.

 - Honored by Rockefeller Foundation, the National Endowment for the Arts and the Guggenheim Foundation.